ielab/cikm2021-website/cfp/faq.md

 Q: <a href="#faq-9" id="faq-9" class="anchor">Can I include acknowledgments in my CIKM paper submitted for peer review?</a>

-A: No. all submissions need to be anonymous.
+A: If you are submitting a full, short, or applied paper, no: these submissions need to be anonymous.
 Including an acknowledgment, e.g., to funding sources, will break anonymity to various extent.
 Please do not include acknowledgments in the submitted version; you will be able to include them in the camera ready.
 If you need a placeholder for the camera ready, you can state that you will add an acknowledgment if the paper is accepted that will take n lines.